Another successful Law Debenture Debate

 Our opposers focused on making better use of existing regulation and support measures to ensure schemes are being managed effectively and corporates challenged when necessary, by trustees and the Pensions Regulator.
 Victoria spoke in particular about needing to recognise the complexity of the funding conundrum, and tailoring the approach to the specific circumstances of the sponsor and scheme, in order to ensure the DB pension promises are met.

 When taking comments from the floor from our impassioned audience, there was much made of the fact that the Pension Protection Fund is a pension success story.
 It ensures that members are not left without benefits, and the benefits they do receive are most likely to be more generous than those a DC member can expect to achieve.
-Should, therefore, focus not be on making things better for DC members and letting DB schemes continue as they are, particularly given the intergenerational unfairness of focussing on DB if it is at the expense of DC?
+Should, therefore, focus not be on making things better for DC members and letting DB schemes continue as they are, particularly given the intergenerational unfairness of focusing on DB if it is at the expense of DC?

 A final contributor offered an alternative solution to the question of ‘what reform’ – proposing that the negotiation position between trustees and sponsors should be flipped, so that the responsibility falls to sponsors to seek the intervention of the Pensions Regulator if agreement can’t be reached on funding proposals, rather than the other way round.